atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-server.md

 ## Creating a host

 In our live tutorial, you'll be provided a Strigo VM (running Ubuntu 16 LTS).
-You can go on to the next section.
+Your Strigo VMs will be destroyed at the end of the day.

 For everyone else: you can provision a host in a public cloud (e.g., Joyent or AWS).
 The Joyent instance parameters I use are: